 You'll complete dry suit theory, an additional pool orientation session and a fifth open water dive.

-For student safety and comfort we do not offer Open Water training in wetsuits from November to April.
+For student safety and comfort we only offer Open Water training in wetsuits from May to October.

 In the PADI Open Water Diver course, you'll learn to use basic scuba gear including a mask, snorkel, fins, regulator, buoyancy control device and a tank.